 UNSW has built Sydney's largest percolation pit on its Kensington campus.
 The pit drains the storm water from 70 percent of the campus into the Botany aquifer, which lies beneath the University.

-As well as replenishing the aquifer, which is used as an additional water supply by local residents and industry, the pit takes some pressure off Kensington's storm water pipes by channeling the water into the aquifer rather than the sewage system.
+As well as replenishing the aquifer, which is used as an additional water supply by local residents and industry, the pit takes some pressure off Kensington's storm water pipes by channelling the water into the aquifer rather than the sewage system.

 Paul Osmond, head of the UNSW Environment Unit said, "We put the pit in late last year as part of the largest redevelopment of the campus in 30 years.
 The pit is one of those all too rare wins all around, for the environment, for the University's bottom line and from a sustainability and infrastructure perspective."